mit212/lab9_2025/README.md

 ```
 You can see more information about enabling Windows long paths [here](https://learn.microsoft.com/en-us/windows/win32/fileio/maximum-file-path-limitation?tabs=powershell#enable-long-paths-in-windows-10-version-1607-and-later).

-Once you confirm you're using a compatible Python version and long paths are enabled, use `pip install "tensorflow<2.11" to install Tensorflow.
+Once you confirm you're using a compatible Python version and long paths are enabled, use `pip install "tensorflow<2.11"` to install Tensorflow.
 Open a Python shell in the terminal by entering `python` or `python3`, whichever Python is the correct version to run Tensorflow.
 Enter `import tensorflow` to test if Tensorflow works.
+Enter `exit()` or press `Ctrl-D` to exit the Python shell.
 If you get an error related to the Numpy version, you may also have to downgrade your Numpy to a version less than 2.0.
 Enter the command `python -m pip install "numpy<2"`.
 Replace `python` with `python3` if you are using Python 3.
 Test out `import tensorflow` again and make sure it works.

 More information on installing Tensorflow can be seen [here](https://www.tensorflow.org/install/pip#windows-native_1).